Anticipatory Action in Conflict Practitioners' Group

-The Anticipatory Action in Conflict Practitioners Group (ACP) brings together practitioners and researchers working on developing further the understanding of how Anticipatory Action could be designed and implemented effectively in situations of conflict to reach the most vulnerable population.
+The Anticipatory Action in Conflict Practitioners' Group brings together practitioners and researchers working on developing further the understanding of how anticipatory action could be designed and implemented effectively in situations of conflict to reach the most vulnerable population.

-Building on the recently published working paper (Wagner&Jaime, 2020) by the Climate Centre and GPPi, the group could distinguish two tracks for the discussions:
+Building on the recently published working paper (Wagner and Jaime 2020) by the Climate Centre and GPPi, the group could distinguish two tracks for the discussions:

 - FbA based on forecasts of hydro-meteorological hazards in conflict situations (i.e., to act early in anticipation of climate-related hazards in situations of ongoing conflict); and

 - FbA based on forecasts of humanitarian consequences of conflict (i.e., food security and displacement)

 This group consists of an internal Red Cross Red Crescent-focused working group and an external working group with humanitarian partners and relevant expert communities:

 - The internal group focuses on specific methodologies, tools and mechanisms that could be used by Red Cross Red Crescent partners in situations of conflict, such as early action protocols and forecast-based financing by the DREF.

 - The aim of the external group is to provide a platform for mutual technical exchange and learning on different approaches and methodologies for anticipatory action in conflict situations.
 It could serve to align efforts, capacities and resources and as a technical sounding board considering input from expert communities like in the area of displacement and conflict analysis.

 Please get in contact with the co-leads below for up-to-date information about upcoming meetings.

 Catalogue of early warning tools for anticipating the impacts of conflict